CycloneDX/guides/ML-BOM/en/0x20-Design-Model-Component-Metadata.md

 ###### Example: CycloneDX for the Qwen-7B model repository

-The following example shows how the Qwen-7B model repository would be declared as a CycloneDX `component` of type `machine-learning-model` in a CycloneDX ML-BOM as its subject component.
+The following example shows how the Hugging Face [Qwen/Qwen-7B](https://huggingface.co/Qwen/Qwen-7B) model repository would be declared as a CycloneDX `component` of type `machine-learning-model` in a CycloneDX ML-BOM as its subject component.

 Since the the model repository is hosted in Hugging Face Hub, the [Huggingface package type](https://github.com/package-url/purl-spec/blob/main/types/huggingface-definition.json) may be used [Package URL specification](https://github.com/package-url/purl-spec) to identify the model.